 A new study proposes a framework to evaluate TV ad spots according to their immediate effects on consumers’ online search activities.

-A new study shows that temperature affects consumers’ willingness to pay and that these effects are contingent on whether the company is using an auction or a negotiation sales approach.
+Temperature affects consumers’ willingness to pay and that these effects are contingent on whether the company is using an auction or a negotiation sales approach.

-Researchers from the University of Hong Kong, University of Tennessee, University of British Columbia, and Arizona State University published a new paper in the Journal of Marketing that seeks the optimal strategy for communicating the value of cocreated innovations in order to drive consumer purchase and acceptance in the marketplace.
+Learn the optimal strategy for communicating the value of cocreated innovations in order to drive consumer purchase and acceptance in the marketplace.

 06/06/2019 | The Hidden Secrets of Creating a Viral YouTube Ad

-Researchers from the University of Southern California, University of Houston, and Uber Technologies, Inc. published a new paper in the Journal of Marketing, which finds that in order to create viral ads, brands should arouse strong emotion, place brand mentions at the end of the video, keep ads to a moderate length of 1.0 to 1.5 minutes, and use authentic characters.
+In order to create viral ads, brands should arouse strong emotion, place brand mentions at the end of the video, keep ads to a moderate length of 1.0 to 1.5 minutes, and use authentic characters.

-A new study finds that sports fans are more likely to buy and recommend sponsors who shed their brand colors to adopt their team’s colors.
+Sports fans are more likely to buy and recommend sponsors who shed their brand colors to adopt their team’s colors.

-A new study in the Journal of Marketing explores how firms can configure advertising investments to respond to shareholder complaints and limit the damage of these public battles.
+Firms can configure advertising investments to respond to shareholder complaints and limit the damage of these public battles.

 Corporate and policy leaders can encourage consumers to SHIFT their behaviors towards sustainability using this simple framework.

-A new study shows that consumers recycle more when they think about how their waste can be transformed into new products.
+Consumers recycle more when they think about how their waste can be transformed into new products.
 Change the conversation from “Where does this go?” to “What does this create?” to increase recycling rates.